 Why is it important to include NO2 in EJ mapping tools?

 Nitrogen dioxide (NO2) air pollution is pervasive in urban areas and associated with adverse health outcomes.
 NO2 is formed through fossil fuel combustion and often viewed as an indicator of traffic-related pollution.
 The short lifetime of NO2 in the atmosphere (i.e., hours) results in high levels where it is emitted and lower levels elsewhere.
 Often, areas with the greatest emissions and highest levels of NO2 are communities with higher proportions of racial and ethnic minorities and residents with lower socioeconomic status.
-The resultant inequitable distribution of NO2 presents environmental justice concerns, yet NO2 is not currently included in leading environmental justice mapping tools.
+The resultant inequitable distribution of NO2 presents environmental justice concerns, and NO2 is now included in EPA EJScreen due to the work from the Satellite Data for Environmental Justice Tiger Team.

 Is there a high-resolution NO2 concentration dataset that can be used to map disparities?